 Getting the most out of your controller:

-beyond getting your Xbox 360 Controller hooked up to your Xbox 360 receiver and ready to go.
-I highly recommend the software Xpadder (Link right here) which gives you the ability to activate the rumble-feedback on it as well as mapping joystick keys to keyboard in the event you stumble across a game that has no joystick support.
+XPadder - beyond getting your Xbox 360 Controller hooked up to your Xbox 360 receiver and ready to go.
+I highly recommend the software Xpadder (Link right here) which gives you the ability to activate the rumble feedback on it as well as map joystick keys to the keyboard in the event you stumble across a game that has no joystick support.
 Also you can engage mouse support on one of the analog sticks so if you decide to do a multimedia PC on the cheap you can re-use your Xbox 360 controller on it.